Tris Imboden: Career

-From the end of his full-time duration with Kenny Loggins in 1986, until 1989, Imboden's career became a full-time composite of various part-time session recordings and live performances with various groups.
-His consistent work throughout that entire duration included the following: part-time work with Kenny Loggins; stage support for Grammy Award-winning jazz singer, Al Jarreau; and "Queen of Funk-Soul", Chaka Khan.
-In 1986, he performed drum set overdub sessions for Neil Diamond's Headed for the Future album.
-This album provided a venue for Imboden's studio session collaboration with a then-member of Chicago, Bill Champlin.
-In 1988, he was a studio session player with former member of Chicago, bassist/lead vocalist, Peter Cetera, on Cetera's solo album titled One More Story.
+From the end of his full-time duration with Kenny Loggins in 1986 until 1989, Imboden's career became a full-time composite of various part-time session recordings and live performances with various groups.
+His consistent work throughout that entire duration included part-time work with Kenny Loggins, stage support for Al Jarreau, and Chaka Khan.
+In 1986, he performed drum-set overdub sessions for Neil Diamond's Headed for the Future album.
+This provided a venue for Imboden's studio session collaboration with then-member of Chicago, Bill Champlin.
+In 1988, he was a studio session player with former member of Chicago, bassist/lead vocalist Peter Cetera on the latter's solo album One More Story.

-In 1990, his career reshaped by joining the multi-platinum Chicago.
+In 1990, his career was reshaped by joining the multi-platinum Chicago.
 With the departure of founding drummer Danny Seraphine, Imboden joined the band as the full-time drummer in time for the band's 1991 release titled Twenty 1.
 As an integral part of Chicago for the latter half of the band's -year total career, Imboden would contribute to twelve Chicago records, and to tours alongside The Beach Boys, Earth, Wind, & Fire, and The Doobie Brothers.
-Since 2012, his drum set was accompanied by Chicago's newest full-time member, veteran auxiliary percussionist Walfredo Reyes, Jr. On January 17, 2018, Imboden announced his resignation from the band to focus on family time with his new wife and due to the band's schedule of touring intensely for the most of each year.
+Since 2012, the drum chair has been occupied by Chicago's newest full-time member, veteran auxiliary percussionist Walfredo Reyes, Jr.